benediktstroebl/Master-Thesis/README.md

 I have used GitHub co-pilot during implementation of the outlined research and relied on it for suggesting code writing comments and plotting.

-## Ethics and Disclosure

-Given the potential real-world implications of the analysis, I will revoke public access to this repository after grading.
-This is due to the possibility that carrying out the described attack on publicly accessible datasets could jeopardize the privacy of the individuals who provided the data.